 As soon as we bought our property, we knew that building a simple outdoor toilet was important.
 So we spent several rainy winter months reading lots of books about outhouses and composting toilets.

 Our main goals were:

-- to build something that wasn’t smelly so everyone (even the fussiest bums) would be comfortable using it
+- To build something that wasn’t smelly so that everyone (even the fussiest bums) would be comfortable using it.

 In the end, we decided to build a simple bucket-based composting toilet with a rain barrel for handwashing.